 - Create scripted videos (premium)

-The scripted video option allows to write a script and record the voice over first then the screen by following the recorded voice.
+The scripted video option allows to write a script and record the voice-over first, then the screen by following the recorded voice.

-- Behaviours (animated text titles)
+- Behaviors (animated text titles)

 - Cursor effects